Communicating Past Achievements in Fundraising Marketing

 Define your success

-Accomplishments should be moments of celebration, but your nonprofit has to treat this information like any other messaging opportunity.
-The communication should be detailed, emotional, appreciative, and inspiring when sending good news for marketing reasons.
+Accomplishments should be moments of celebration, but your nonprofit must treat this information like any other messaging opportunity.
+When sending good news for marketing reasons, the communication should be detailed, emotional, appreciative, and inspiring.

 The Nonprofit Hub suggested a variety of opportunities for measuring success.
 Compare how yearly fundraising goals compared to previous efforts.
 You could track increases or decreases in social media sharing or the size of your average gift.
 Basing accomplishments on facts and figures gives you evidence you can share with audiences that indicates your organization is heading in the right direction.